Barinzaya/remote-wheel/README.md

 ### Sender Configuration

-The Sender application will create a default configuration file named `remote-wheel-sender.toml`.
-The program will also print out a list of connected controllers that it detects, which may be useful for configuring it.
+Upon first start, the Sender application will prompt for the intended use of the application.
+This will determine what initial configuration file should be used.
+Once one is selected, it will be written to `remote-wheel-sender.toml` and start running.
+Once it starts running, the program will also print out a list of connected controllers that it detects, which may be useful for configuring it.

-The most important configuration change that needs to be made for the sender is to set the controller that it will use.
-The default configuration has a controller name of `Controller Name Here`; copy/paste or retype the name from the application's output and replace this default name to configure it to use the correct input.
-Note that the controller name is currently case-sensitive!

-You may also change the axis on the controller that is used with the `axis` field, and the range of values that are sent.
-The default configuration assumes a wheel whose steering output is on the X axis, with a total of 900 degrees of rotation (450 degrees from center in each direction).

-The address to which the Sender sends its data may also be changed.
-By default, it is configured to work with the default configuration of the Viewer application running on the same PC, but if the Viewer will be running on a separate PC, then the IP address can be changed to the IP of the computer that should receive it (or `255.255.255.255` if you're lazy and don't mind it being needlessly sent to every computer on the network).

-While the default configuration of the Sender is focused on use with the Viewer application, it is far more flexible.
-It can be configured to watch any number of controller/axis and controller/button combinations, and the OSC address and arguments of the messages that are sent are customizable.
-All OSC messages are sent to a single IP/port.

-This readme will be updated in the future with further details.
+For a full list of available options and what they do, see [the reference configuration](/remote-wheel-sender/src/config/reference.toml).

 ## Viewer Configuration

 As with the Sender, when run the application will create a default configuration file if it does not already exist.
 The default configuration should be suitable for some uses.

-Configuration of the remote wheel viewer is somewhat simpler.
+Configuration of the Viewer is somewhat simpler.
 The default configuration will likely work in many cases; it will listen for OSC messages on UDP port 19794, it will use a transparent (when captured) black background, and a default steering wheel image is embedded into the application that will be used.

 Note that when capturing with Game Capture in OBS Studio (or Streamlabs), you will want to select a specific window and select the viewer application.
 The capture sometimes takes a while to grab the capture; it *seems* to capture it more easily when "enable anti-cheat compatibility hook" is disabled on the capture's properties.
 Moving the mouse around in the viewer's window also seems to help.
 Once the viewer is captured, it should continue to respond reliably.